robertkirsz/styled-kit/README.md

 ### Lists

-Add margin to every child except first or last one, depending on chosen direction.
+Add margin to every child except first or last one, depending on the chosen direction.
 Used to add space between child items.

 | Prop | CSS |
 | --- | --- |